A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Female Dobermans, when spayed, will be less aggressive.

-Male vs. Female Doberman Puppy Prices
+Doberman Pinscher Male vs. Female Puppy Prices

-In the case of an American Doberman pup, the cost falls somewhere between $1,500 – $2,500.
+For an American Doberman pup, the cost falls between $1,500 – $2,500.

 Want to buy a European Doberman?
 You may expect a cost of $3,000 to $4,000.